bradgrantham/leathervision/NOTES.md

+controller change automation
+    #ifdef ENABLE_AUTOMATION
+    need clk_t& in ColecoHW
+    record
+        --record-controllers filename.txt
+        open in main, pass lambda to ColecoHW to write to file maybe lambda has &clk
+            "clock# {k,j} # setbits resetbits"
+        in ColecoHW::io_read, if state has changed, call lambda so need to store previous state all the time playback
+        --playback-controllers filename.txt
+        read all in on init into deque of struct ControllerEvent { clk_t clk; bool JoystickNotKeypad; enum Controller which; uint8_t setbits; uint8_t resetbits; }
+            pass deque to ColecoHW?
+Or pass some kind of GetNextMatchingEvent lambda? in ColecoHW::io_read, if clock is > controller_events.clk and which == read address, assert in same state as JoystickNotKeypad, set and reset bits and return current value

 TODO
+* Add dependencies to Makefile or use CMake
 * Am I correctly handling signed sprite Y?
 (Page 2-26 in VDP docs)
 * Implement fifth sprite number
 * Make IO read/write decoding match schematic